ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/C2_LADER.md

 ### Notes

-This opcode is used as part of the character's entity, rather than in a seperate entity, as with a [LINE](FF7/Field/Script/Opcodes/D0_LINE "wikilink").
+This opcode is used as part of the character's entity, rather than in a seperate entity, as with a [LINE](D0_LINE.md).
 A LINE is used to set the start point of the ladder on the walkmesh.
-When this LINE is crossed by the player, a script in the LINE then uses a [PREQ](04_PREQ.md), calling the script in the party leader that defines the LADER, causing the character to switch to 'climbing mode'.
+When this LINE is crossed by the player, a script in the LINE then uses a [PREQ](04_PREQ.md) (or one of its variants), calling the script in the party leader that defines the LADER, causing the character to switch to 'climbing mode'.

 To set up a two-way ladder, two LINEs are used at either end, with different values for the LADER arguments, such as differing end points.